 - Awardees will be required to submit a final report that will include a summary of their experience and details regarding the community service component, including the number of patients and physicians impacted in underserved areas, within six months of the completion of the program.

-- Awardees will also be required to summarize their experience in a brief presentation at the AATS Graham Foundation Awards Reception.
+- Awardees will also be required to summarize their experience in a brief presentation at the AATS Foundation Awards Reception.